ontop/ontop-website/guide/cli.md

 ## `ontop materialize`

 This command provides a "materialization utility".
 Materialization is helpful when you want to generate RDF data out of your database, using the provided mappings.
 This utility will take all the triples that the mapping can produce from the data source, and write them to the output. `ontop materialize` does not need any query file, but instead, needs the user to specify a format in which he/she wants the output (either to terminal or output file).
 The user can choose between three output formats: [Turtle](https://www.w3.org/TR/2014/REC-turtle-20140225/), [N-triples](https://www.w3.org/TR/2014/REC-n-triples-20140225/) or [RDF/XML](https://www.w3.org/TR/2014/REC-rdf-syntax-grammar-20140225/).
 For very large datasets, producing the output might take some time.

+The compression option has been added in 5.2.0.

 ```
 $ ./ontop help materialize